rob-h-w/boiling-frog/README.md

 A note on provenance: This was the product of the author suffering from Covid 19 for 2 weeks, & resolving to learn something about Rust and GTK4 and DBus when illness permitted.
 Support for this app is likely to be nonexistent.

+The reason for creating this is that it's more convenient on a multi-screen setup to run games on the main display and to have any performance metrics on another display.
+Hardware Sensors Indicator resides in the taskbar, so is always hidden when full-screen gaming.